stojnev/dwr-analysis/README.md

 ## Parameters

-Most of the parameters ar set within the `config/stream.py` file.
+Most of the parameters are set within the `config/stream.py` file.

 At the time of writing, default settings have it expecting two channels, a 44.1kHz sample rate, the default device, and a 4Hz point for W&F curve centering.